 – Quartier Harlem

 It was an astonishing bit of news that came from the street fighter.
-She had come full circle to a place where music was the universal healer replacing angry confrontation on the hard turf of childhood.
+She had come full circle to a place where music was the universal healer replacing angry confrontation on the hard childhood turf.

-In her pursuit of the arts in the hub of Harlem’s jazz universe, she was showcasing budding musical talent.
+In the hub of Harlem’s jazz universe, she was showcasing budding musical talent.
 Transformed into a nurturer of musicians–mother to the Muse, she shared a common pursuit that brought us together.

 “Yes, I was that girl who never had a fight.”
-(Did she mean that she had to have one to establish her identity in a new neighborhood?)
+(Did she mean that she had to have one to mark her territory in a new neighborhood?)

 She signed off with:

-“We are having a great time, but dealing with artists is not easy.
+“We’re having a great time, but dealing with artists is not easy.
 I have my days with ya’ll but it’s beautiful.
-Should you come to NY for a performance, please give me a call or come by…
+Should you come to NYC, please give me a call or come by…

 “Shirley, I’m happy that you are doing well, and that music is your love.
 Take care and hope to hear more.
 Love ya, Sandy.”

 I noticed that she had included me in the “Y’all” universe of musicians.
-I was no longer a boxing ring contender.
+I was no longer a gang assault victim.